Foundation

 Learn moreMeet the Professor

-Denis O. Núñez is a Professor of Computer Science and Lecturer in Computer Engineering, specializing in programming, computer systems, and low-level architecture.
+Denis O. Núñez is a Professor of Computer Science, a Lecturer in Computer Engineering, a professional engineer, and a father of three.
 Through Programming Journeys, he helps students connect code, hardware, and real engineering concepts in ways they can understand and build.
+It is the same rigorous foundation he teaches at the college level, adapted for ages 8 to 14.
+Because he believes every child can grow into someone who builds technology, not just uses it.

 Background